Sajjad0014/gitexample/README.md

-### This is a sample fit project nothing useful here
+### This is a sample git project nothing useful here